Why Use This This skill provides specialized capabilities for jeremylongshore's codebase.

 ### Step 1: Create Clerk Instances

-Create separate Clerk instances for each environment in the Clerk Dashboard:
+Create separate Clerk instances in the Dashboard for each environment:

 ```bash